 Congratulations, you have deployed your application.

-Oh! you miss something and you need to rollback to a previous version of your application?
+Oh!
+Do you miss something and do you need to roll back to a previous version of your application?
 No worries, it's as simple as one command

 Sometimes you want to validate your code in a staging environment before putting it in production.
 That's why we created the concept of "Environment".
 Which is having isolated applications and services (databases, brokers, storage) for each branch.
 There is no risk to impact the production if something bad happens.

 Having a staging environment is as easy as creating a new branch with the name "staging"

 $ git checkout -b staging $ git push -u origin staging

 And obviously, you can track the status of your deployment in real-time

 $ qovery status - -watch